uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 rm(num1)
 ```

-> R does not check if you are sure you want to remove something\!
+> R does not check if you are sure you want to remove something!
 As a
 > programming language, it does what you ask it to do, which means you
 > might have to be more careful.
 But you’ll see later on that, when
 > working with scripts, this is less of a problem.